The Open University’s mission is to be open to people, places, methods and ideas.

 Supporting students with disabilities

 The OU has more disabled students than any other university in Europe.
-The flexible nature of OU study and our experience in harnessing enabling technologies to support learning means almost 12,500 people with a wide range of disabilities – including mental health issues – choose to study with us each year.
+The flexible nature of OU study and our experience in harnessing enabling technologies to support learning means over 20,000 people with a wide range of disabilities – including mental health issues – choose to study with us each year.

-Our Access Centre provides additional support to our disabled students, ensuring they can take part in every aspect of university life – ranging from special computer software and advice on funding, to sitting exams at home and having a personal assistant at day or residential schools.
+Our Access Centre provides additional support to our disabled students, ensuring they can take part in every aspect of university life.
+This can include providing special computer software, offering advice on funding, allowing exams to be sat at home and providing a personal assistant at day or residential schools.

-We work in partnership with local organisations to open up higher education to underrepresented groups, reaching out to potential students in their communities – and ensuring that once on board, these students receive the support they need to succeed in their studies.
+We work in partnership with national and local organisations to open up higher education to underrepresented groups, reaching out to potential students in their communities – and ensuring that, once on board, these students receive the support they need to succeed in their studies.

-Our Access programme is designed to help people find out what it’s like to study with the OU, build study skills and gain confidence.
+Our Access modules are designed to help people find out what it’s like to study with the OU, build study skills and gain confidence.

 Open access to learning materials